 Sadaqah Jariyah is a special kind of ‘ongoing’ charity that benefits others for years to come.
 The giver of Sadaqah Jariyah reaps its blessings also, even after he or she passes away.

 This year, we're uniting millions of people to make history again in Pakistan; we can't all afford to give big, but our Sadaqah Jariyah, combined, is bringing Shaukat Khanum Hospital Karachi to life one brick at a time.

-Giving Sadaqah Jariyah to a hospital which provides healing is a great way to reap the rewards of your charity.
-Imagine the thousands of patients your donations will help, and the rewards each of us can gain through the simple act of giving.
+Giving Sadaqah Jariyah to a hospital that provides healing is a rewarding way to reap the blessings of your charity.
+Your donation will help us support and treat thousands of patients every year, for years to come.

-"When a man dies, his good deeds come to an end except for three things: Sadaqah Jariyah [ceaseless charity]; a knowledge which [he has passed on and] is beneficial; or a virtuous descendant who prays for him."
+When a man dies, his good deeds come to an end except for three things: Sadaqah Jariyah [ceaseless charity]; a knowledge which [he has passed on and] is beneficial; or a virtuous descendant who prays for him.
 (Muslim)

 In the same way, Imran Khan gave Sadaqah Jariyah on behalf of his late mother after she lost her battle with cancer, you too can give Sadaqah Jariyah on behalf of a loved one, living or deceased, so they receive ongoing blessings for as long as Allah (SWT) wills.